-Planning on traveling Ireland?
+Planning on travelling to Ireland?

 Visiting Ireland for short periods merely whets the appetite for more and I haven’t yet met a person who has visited and not fallen in love with the country.

 If you are planning a visit to Ireland for the first time and looking for a complete guide to planning your trip you need to read this: Planning a trip to Ireland – here’s everything you need to know.

 11 Tips for travelling to Ireland for the first time